T H E P U R P O S E

 I am very sad to say, he never made it.
 However, in order to honour his memory and to raise both awareness of and money to fight against this terrible disease, I resolved to ride a Southern Cross route on a 1970 Harley-Davidson Shovelhead, a bike that was built the year he was born.

 T H E B I K E

-Last year while riding back from the Cairns HOG rally Jane and I came across this bike (affectionately now known as "Electra Betty") in the showroom of Gladstone Harley dealership Harbour City Harley-Davidson.
+In May 2014, while riding back from the Cairns HOG rally, Jane and I came across this bike (affectionately now known as "Electra Betty") in the showroom of Gladstone Harley dealership Harbour City Harley-Davidson.
 Upon laying eyes on this bike, my eyes moistened….but at the same time my heart leapt.
 The ride was now more of a reality.
 When I mentioned to Mark Harris, Dealer Principal, the background of my search and my proposed Southern Cross ride, Mark was only too pleased to be the first to kick off support for my ride by giving me a price reduction.

 T H E S P O N S O R S

 However, in order to ensure 100% reliability for this long ride I decided a new motor and gearbox were in order.
 Enter S&S Cycle.
 While discussing this ride I found out that the daughter of one of their valued employees, Carla Langyel-Mathews, had recently lost her only daughter, Lisa, to suicide.
 Carla asked if I would incorporate Lisa into the ride and of course, I was more than happy to do so.